seahoop/Harbour-Berlin-/README.md

 ## Stretch Goals
 1. Integrate Chat GPT API into registration system.
-2. put voice over like when you sign into your account it say some cool stuff like "Welcome to Harbor-Berlin central command".
+2. put voice over like when you sign into your account it say some cool stuff like "Welcome to Habo-Berlin central command".
 3. When adding an new robot and saved succesfully say "welcome to the family atlas #33" things like that.
 4. Password recovery through email